 Regina University Grants

 are need-based awards funded directly by the University.
 Eligibility is

-determined from your initial CSS Profile and current year FAFSA.
+determined from your current year FAFSA.
 Salve Regina

 University Grants are prorated for students who are enrolled less than